 Each year when Ramadan arrives, activities in Dubai immediately switch into low gear.
 Work hours are shortened to 6 hours per day, most food and beverage establishments serve takeaway orders only or open nearer to sunset when it is time to break one’s fast (iftar), daytime sporting activities cease and a general calm blankets the city as devout Muslims focus on worshipping and maintaining their fast.
 Mosques and prayer rooms experience an upsurge in attendees as religious observance reaches its peak.
 Many people tend to dress more conservatively in keeping with Islamic teachings and local customs.

 If you are experiencing the month of Ramadan in Dubai and do not fast, there are certain actions you should be mindful of to ensure you do not offend those engrossed in worshipping or others who are taking in this solemn time to reflect and practice self-discipline.
 Public displays of affection are generally frowned upon, but particularly more so during the holy month of Ramadan.
-Eating or drinking in public is illegal.
+Eating or drinking in public is illegal during the fast period.
 This rule is enforced, with actual documented incidents where people have been arrested and fined several thousands of dirhams for eating in their own vehicles in plain sight of passers-by.
 The same applies to smoking or consuming any type of orally ingested nicotine.

 One must be mindful that the majority of the public is observing the fast during Ramadan.
 Therefore, avoid doing the above mentioned activities in respectful consideration of local practices and traditions.
 It also keeps you out of trouble with the law!